Tag Archives: Edgar Wallace

 I was also arrested by the long shots of shoes walking the rain-shiny nighttime cobblestone streets.
 A similar sequence opened Koreyoshi Kurahara’s excellent flick; I AM WAITING (1957).

-Film-makers watch films.
+Film-makers watch other films.

 Two other odd thoughts…

 This film, according to the always thoughtful analysis of Eddie Muller, was part of a golden period of Argentine film-making in the early 50’s.
 That productive time was truncated by government turmoil and the strangling sunami of films from Hollywood.
 Argentine films continued to be shown and win awards in Europe, but few made it to the States.
 This economic imperialism was replicated in other parts of the film world.
-While I’m pleased that the US product was so well-done and well-received, I wonder if the price of losing variety and diversity was awfully high.
+While I’m pleased that the US product was so well-done and well-received, I ponder if the price of losing variety and diversity was awfully high.

 << sigh >>